-Physical therapy, typically on a graduated basis, is one means of treating the syndrome, as cardiovascular deconditioning (i.e., cardiac atrophy and hypovolemia) contributes significantly to the disorder and its symptoms (Fu, 2018).
+Physical therapy, typically on a graduated basis, is a proposed treatment, as cardiovascular deconditioning (i.e., cardiac atrophy and hypovolemia) contributes significantly to the disorder and its symptoms (Fu, 2018).
 The Levine protocol, developed by Dallas cardiologist Benjamin Levine, incorporates behavioral changes and physical conditioning that can be done at home, starting in a safe sitting or lying down position and progressing to upright exercises.
 The supervised protocol may include weight training and semi-recumbent exercises such as rowing, swimming, and recumbent cycling over a period of three months or longer.
-Other interventions include physical counter maneuvers (muscle contraction, leg crossing, and forward bending) (Zhao, 2022).
+Other interventions include physical counter maneuvers (muscle contraction, leg crossing, and forward bending) (Zhao, 2023).